papanito/packer-vagrant/README.md

    + ```username=@username for user account to be created@```
    + ```password=@password for user account 'username'@```
    + ```rootpassword=@password for root/Administrator account@```
+2. Define additional parameters
+   + ```builders=@packer builders to execute e.g. virtualbox-iso@```
-2. Call gradle to buildWindows.
+3. Call gradle to buildWindows.
 You have to submit a config file (form packerfiles/iso folder) which defines which distro / windows version to build

    ```gradle clean buildWindows -PconfigFile=windows_server_2016_standard_x64.cfg```